Guide to the Dred and Ella Carr Peacock Scrapbooks, 1849-1903 (bulk 1897-1900)

 - Scrapbook 7, circa 1896-1897

 - List of Newspaper and Magazine Articles on North Carolina History, compiled by Dred Peacock and Charles Lee Raper (1 volume), undated

-This collection contains 6 scrapbooks.
+This collection contains 7 scrapbooks and one notebook listing articles.
 It is unclear as to which Peacock created them, as both Dred and Ella had strong ties to the main subjects: Greensboro Female College and Trinity College (now Duke University).
 The scrapbooks include the Ethel Carr Peacock Memorial bookplate and consists largely of clippings and event programs as they pertain to both colleges.
 There are also clippings related to topics such as the American Civil War and local news and dignitaries.
 These volumes are fragile and should be handled with care.
-There is a 7th volume which contains a list of newspaper and magazine articles on North Carolina history compiled by Dred Peacock and Charles Lee Raper.
+The notebook contains a list of newspaper and magazine articles on North Carolina history compiled by Dred Peacock and at least one other individual, possibly Charles Lee Raper.

 Please contact Research Services staff before visiting the University Archives to use this collection.